Systematic · Diversifying alpha · U.S. equities

 Portfolio Optimizer

 A conic solver maximizes expected return net of risk and transaction cost, subject to long-only, sector, market-cap, single-name, and turnover constraints.
-The daily solve warm-starts from the previous one, keeping the trade list stable across rebalances.
+Cost and turnover are charged against current holdings, which keeps the trade list stable from one rebalance to the next.

 6. 06